Orkes Conductor Glossary

 Synchronous Execution

-Starts a workflow and returns the workflow output either once the workflow has reached a terminal state or when a certain duration has elapsed.
+Starts a workflow and returns its output either once the workflow has reached a terminal state or when a certain duration has elapsed.

 System Task

-A built-in task type in Conductor that provides common logic without coding required, like calling an HTTP endpoint, publishing an event message, or calling an LLM.
+System tasks are built-in task types in Conductor that provide common logic without any coding requirement, like calling an HTTP endpoint, publishing an event message, or calling an LLM.

 Task

-A unit in a Conductor workflow that carries out some kind of business logic or control flow logic.
+A task is a unit in a Conductor workflow that carries out some kind of business logic or control flow logic.
 Each task has a well-defined input and output, and contains a status (like IN PROGRESS, COMPLETED, FAILED) for state tracking.

 Task Configuration